 Local SMSs should respond successfully to the M-DELETE.
+For the XML interface, DNLR – DownloadReply.

 NPAC SMS waits for a response from each Local SMS.

 NPAC SMS retries any Local SMS that has not responded.

 No response or an error is received from at least one Local SMS.